 03:39: I really dislike huge armholes on my jackets.
 I want small armholes so I can move and I’m comfortable.
 I don’t like gapping collars on my jacket.
 And I don’t like ties that are too long; it should have the right length and never extend past the waistband of the trousers.
 Other than that, I’d say I don’t like men who dress like teenagers in sneakers, cargo pants, t-shirts and baseball hats.

 04:13: What I really don’t like, especially when I’m with people is cellphones – people checking cell phones all the time, and sharing stuff on Facebook.
 I prefer it if people focus on the people around them.
-I really like to entertain and have people over for dinner, and so table manners are very important to me.
+I really like to entertain and have people over for dinner, and so table manners and dining etiquette are very important to me.
 If they’re not good, I’m not happy.
 One of the things that I really hate is waiting in line.
 No matter whether it’s at the grocery store or the movie theater, it’s just not for me.

 04:54: [Laughs] Well, I would say it’s rather sarcastic and ironic.